Information scrambling and entanglement in quantum approximate optimization algorithm circuits: Conclusions and outlook

 In this work, we have addressed the question of how much quantum resource is consumed for solving QUBO problems with different complexity in QAOA circuits.
 More precisely, we characterize quantum resource in QAOA circuits by two concepts in quantum information, information scrambling and entanglement, and characterize complexity of problems by success rates and number of edges of graphs.
 By taking QAOA circuits as unitary quantum channels, we use tripartite mutual information to quantify information scrambling.
 Next, we use the maximal entanglement entropy among every layers in QAOA circuits to present how much entanglement is needed in the whole computing process.
 After that, we study entanglement accumulation caused by two-qubit gates inside every layers in QAOA circuits, where we define an effective quantity to describe this process, namely an average area of entanglement entropy generated in the circuits and depth of the circuits.

-Our main contribution is to present a positive correlation between complexity of QUBO problems and quantum resources including information scrambling and entanglement in QAOA circuits, which is expressed by Pearson correlation coefficients.
-Apart from this contribution, we make some clarifications of complexity of QUBO problems and define some quantities for entanglement accumulation in QAOA circuits, which can be useful in further studies.
-Firstly, we clarify the concepts of ``quantum resource'' and ``complexity of QUBO problems'' in our study, and propose the factors related to the complexity $\mathcal{C}$: graph weights $\left\{w_{ij},h_k\right\}$ and graph density $D$.
-Then, we introduce success rate $R$ to quantify the complexity in practical case, and find that with weights of the graphs fixed, we can take number of edges $E$ to characterize the complexity.
-Secondly, we offer two quantities to describe how much entanglement, i.e. the maximal entanglement entropy Eq.~$\left(\ref{eq:Smax}\right)$ and the area of entanglement accumulation Eq.~$\left(\ref{eq:area}\right)$, is required in QAOA circuits for solving QUBO problems with non-degenerate solutions.
+Our main contribution is to present a positive correlation between complexity of QUBO problems and quantum resources including information scrambling and entanglement in QAOA circuits.
+Specially, we find the tripartite mutual information in QAOA circuits is positively proportional to the cube root of success rate approximately.
+Apart from this contribution, we clarify the factors related to the complexity of QUBO problems $\mathcal{C}$: graph weights $\left\{w_{ij},h_k\right\}$ and graph density $D$.
+Then, we use success rate $R$ to quantify the complexity in specific cases of our work.
+After that, we offer two quantities to describe how much entanglement, i.e. the maximal entanglement entropy Eq.~$\left(\ref{eq:Smax}\right)$ and the area of entanglement accumulation Eq.~$\left(\ref{eq:area}\right)$, is required in QAOA circuits, which can be useful for further applications to practical quantum circuits.

+To give a deeper explanation to the positive correlation, it is noteworthy that our results uncover a map between computational complexity of QUBO models, and physical complexity of the unitary channels in corresponding QAOA circuits.
+More precisely, the computational complexity of a QUBO model is governed by its geometric structure, which is a mathematical property.
+This geometric structure, in turn, dictates the physical structure of the corresponding Ising Hamiltonian.
+Ultimately, this physical structure determines complexity of the circuit employed in QAOA.
+From the perspective of many-body physics, for an Ising Hamiltonian exhibiting increased complexity in its physical structure, achieving evolution to its ground state from the initial state of QAOA becomes significantly more complex.
+Therefore, the process requires more quantum resource.
+In this work, we numerically present the map between the two complexities in our results.
+For future works, we will explore the connections more analytically.

-Moreover, several remarks and outlooks including both scrambling and entanglement are discussed as follows.
+Moreover, several remarks and outlooks including scrambling and entanglement are discussed as follows.